-Original Budget Compared to Final Budget, June 30, 2019
+Original Budget Compared to Final Budget, June 30, 2020

-Appropriation for the General Fund final budget compared to the original budget reflected an increase in appropriations of \$6,242,000.
+Appropriation for the General Fund final budget compared to the original budget reflected an increase in appropriations of \$5,125,000.
 The changes to the budget were the result of Air Pollution Control Board actions that allocated additional funding to pass through grants after the budget was adopted.
-The largest change to the budget of approximately \$5,742,000 was attributable to higher estimates in services and supplies related to the various pass-through grant programs.
+The largest change to the budget of approximately \$4,597,000 was attributable to higher estimates in services and supplies related to the various pass-through grant programs.

-Estimated revenues for the General Fund final budget exceeded the original budget by \$5,013,000.
+Estimated revenues for the General Fund final budget exceeded the original budget by \$3,860,000.
 Aid from other governmental units increased as a result of the corresponding funding for the various pass-through grant programs above.

-Final Budget to Actual Expenditures and Revenues, June 30, 2019
+Final Budget to Actual Expenditures and Revenues, June 30, 2020

-The final budget appropriations exceeded actual expenditures by \$9,524,000, while the final budget estimated revenues exceeded actual revenues by \$1,095,000.
-The resulting combined positive budgetary variance was \$8,429,000.
-The largest revenue shortfall was \$1,670,000, aid from other governmental units, due to pass-through grant projects that were allocated funding but were not completed at fiscal year-end and were carried over to the new fiscal year.
-The largest expenditure savings was \$5,578,000 in capital outlay.
-This was due to the delay of the building renovation project in fiscal year 2018-19.
-The anticipated cost of the project was rebudgeted in the current fiscal year.
-Savings of \$2,886,000 in services and supplies was due mainly to pass-through grant projects that were not completed at fiscal year-end.
-Salary and benefit savings of \$577,000 resulted from deferment of filling vacant positions and the capitalized labor cost of PRISM software development.
+The final budget appropriations exceeded actual expenditures by \$7,972,000, while the final budget estimated revenues exceeded actual revenues by \$2,479,000.
+The resulting combined positive budgetary variance was \$5,492,000.
+The largest revenue shortfall was \$2,763,000, aid from other governmental units, due to pass-through grant projects that were allocated funding but were not completed at fiscal year-end and were carried over to the new fiscal year.
+The largest expenditure savings was \$4,099,000 in services and supplies due mainly to pass-through grant projects that were not completed at fiscal year-end.
+Savings of \$2,666,000 in building renovation resulted from unexpected delays of the renovation project.
+The anticipated remaining cost of the project was re-budgeted in the current fiscal year.